Sussex Sharks v Notts Outlaws

 Kepler Wessels, father of current Notts star, Riki Wessels, played for Sussex between 1976 and 1980, scoring 4,329 first class runs at an average above 52.
 He also scored 1,411 one-day runs, averaging 36, with two centuries.

-BBC Radio Nottingham will be providing on-line commentary on this and every Notts match throughout the season.
-Access the on-line coverage via the BBC Sport website or app.
+BBC Radio Nottingham will be providing ball-by-ball on-line commentary from Horsham, access via the BBC Sport website.